Oneil Cruz: Pittsburgh Pirates

 Cruz did not make the team out of spring training in 2022 and was optioned to Triple-A Indianapolis to begin the year.
-He was recalled to make his season debut on June 20 against the Chicago Cubs, where he collected two hits, two runs, and four RBIs.
-On August 24, 2022, Cruz hit the then hardest-hit ball since the advent of Statcast against Atlanta Braves pitcher Kyle Wright.
+He was recalled for his season debut on June 20 against the Chicago Cubs, where he collected two hits, two runs, and four RBIs.
+On August 24, Cruz hit the then-hardest-hit ball since the advent of Statcast in 2015 against Atlanta Braves pitcher Kyle Wright.
 The ball was recorded at 122.4 mph.

-On April 10, 2023, Cruz fractured his left fibula while sliding into home plate, which was blocked by White Sox catcher Seby Zavala while Cruz was attempting to score from third base on a ground ball.
+In the first month of the 2023 season, Cruz fractured his left fibula while sliding into home plate, which was blocked by Chicago White Sox catcher Seby Zavala while Cruz was attempting to score from third base on a ground ball.
 He was expected to miss four months, but after multiple setbacks, he was ruled out for the entire season.

-On August 26, 2024, manager Derek Shelton announced that Cruz would be moving to center field for the foreseeable future.
+In August 2024, manager Derek Shelton announced that Cruz would be moving to center field for the foreseeable future.
 In 2024, Cruz batted .259/.324/.449 with 21 home runs, 76 RBIs, and 22 stolen bases, and had the highest maximum exit velocity in MLB, at 121.5 mph.

-Cruz hit his first career grand slam on April 16, 2025 against the Washington Nationals in a 6-1 victory.

-On May 25, 2025, Cruz hit the hardest-hit ball in the Statcast Era, at 122.9 mph, beating the previous record, owned by himself, by 0.5 mph.
+Cruz hit his first career grand slam in April 2025 against the Washington Nationals in a 6–1 win.
+In May, Cruz hit the hardest-hit ball in the Statcast era, at 122.9 mph, beating the previous record, which he set, by 0.5 mph.
 He did this against Logan Henderson of the Milwaukee Brewers, reaching 432 ft for a home run.

-On July 8, 2025, Oneil Cruz announced that he would be participating in the 2025 Major League Baseball Home Run Derby, although he was not chosen to play in the 2025 MLB All-Star game.
+Cruz participated in the MLB Home Run Derby, though he was not chosen to play in the 2025 MLB All-Star game.
+He advanced through the first round before being knocked out in the semifinals by Cal Raleigh.
+Cruz tied for the National League lead with 38 stolen bases.

+On June 10, 2026, Cruz was placed on the injured list due to non-displaced fractures in his fourth and fifth metacarpals.
+He was transferred to the 60-day injured list on July 18.
+Cruz was activated from the injured list on August 17.